amroibrahim/DIYDoom/tutorial/README.md

 # Week 001 - WAD Files
 Before we do any coding, let's spend some time setting some goals and think through what we want to achieve.
-Asa start let's see if we can read DOOM assets file.
+As a start let's see if we can read DOOM assets file.
 All DOOM assets and resources are in the WAD file.

 ## What is a WAD file?
 "Where is All my Data"?
 It is in the WAD!
 WAD is an archive of all the assets in DOOM (and DOOM based games) in one file.